 Gene editing technologies in diagnostic platforms are in the making to change the face of disease detection, bio-sensing, and diagnostics in 2019 and beyond.
 Moreover, it can also prove equally viable in the field of agriculture, biomanufacturing, and forensics.

-- In mid-2018, Mammoth Biosciences launched first of its kind CRISPR-based diagnostic platform for detection of diseases.
+- In mid-2018, Mammoth Biosciences launched the first of its kind CRISPR-based diagnostic platform for the detection of diseases.

 - Similar developments are expected in the along the year 2019 as the platform is easily programmable to locate a wide range of DNA- or RNA- based targets.
 Thus, CRISPR based diagnostics is expected to aggrandize with the discovery of more and more biomarkers in the future.